-council member means a person who has been elected as a council member of the local government under the LG Act.
+council member means an individuala person who has been elected as a council member of the local government under the LG Act.
 This Policy also applies to a council member who is a committee member on a council committee.

 evidence means the available facts or information which go to indicate whether or not an allegation of a breach is true or valid.
-The local government must use evidence provided by the complainant and by the respondent, as well as any other available evidence, to decide whether a breach has occurred.
+The Local governments must use evidence provided by the complainant and by the person to whom the complaint relates by the respondent, as well as any other available evidence, to decide whether a breach has occurred.